Ready to buy fresh crabs?

 Blue Crab Sizes Explained: Medium, Large, Jumbo, and Colossal

 Walk up to a crab stand and you'll see signs for "#1 Jumbos," "Large #2s," or "Colossals."
 If you don't know what these grades mean, you might overpay for a small crab or miss the best deal on the board.
-Here's exactly what each size means.
+Here's exactly what each size means — and how to choose the right one for your situation.

 How Blue Crabs Are Measured

 Blue crabs are measured point-to-point — the distance across the widest part of the shell, from the tip of one lateral spine to the other.
 This is the standard measurement used by Maryland, Virginia, and federal regulations.
-A blue crab must be at least 5 inches (soft-shell limit) to be legally harvested as a hard crab in Maryland.
+A blue crab must be at least 5 inches (soft-shell limit) to be legally harvested as a hard crab in Maryland, with the formal minimum being 5 1/4 inches point-to-point.

 The informal grading system used at crab houses and markets (Small, Medium, Large, Jumbo, Colossal) corresponds roughly to these measurements, though exact cutoffs vary slightly by seller.
 Here's the generally accepted standard: